 (Want more tips on working with Millennials?
 Check out our posts about learning from Millennials about employee motivation and approaching employee recognition with Millennials.)

 Bring collaboration into the everyday workflow.
 Working together shouldn’t be a one-off, forced activity, advises Jacob Morgan, author of the “The Collaborative Organization.”
-In a video interview at a Zoho conference last year, Morgan explains that employees will view stand-alone collaboration as one more additional task, on top of their current workload.
+In an interview at a Zoho conference last year, Morgan explains that employees will view stand-alone collaboration as one more additional task, on top of their current workload.
 Instead, “make it part of what they do.”

 Get senior-level support.
 This is another tip from Morgan.
 “If organizations don’t have the support from senior-level leaders adopting these tools and encouraging adoption, chances are the employees won’t use it,” he says.